maxdemarzi/neo_loc_counter/README.md

 You should see "loc: 1055"

+7. Try a different program:

         :GET /v1/service/loc/p11

 You should see "loc: 651"

-7. Calculate the call tree loc for all Programs (naively):
+8. Calculate the call tree loc for all Programs (naively):

         :GET /v1/service/locs

 You should see "locs: calculated".

-Now try:
+9. Check the results with this Cypher query:

         MATCH (n:Program) RETURN n.id, n.tree_loc LIMIT 25

-8. Calculate the overlap of call tree loc for 2 programs
+10. Calculate the overlap of call tree loc for 2 programs

         :GET /v1/service/overlap/p1/p11